tomas-fryza/avr-course/labs/07-i2c/README.md

 >
 > According to the list of [I2C addresses](https://learn.adafruit.com/i2c-addresses/the-list) the device could be humidity/temp or pressure sensor.
 The signals were really recorded when communicating with the humidity and temperature sensor.
 >
 > The data frame always follows the address one and contains eight data bits from the MSB to the LSB and is again terminated by an acknowledgment from the receiving side.
-Here, number `2` was writen to the sensor.
+Here, number `2` was written to the sensor.
 According to the [DHT12 sensor manual](https://github.com/tomas-fryza/digital-electronics-2/blob/master/docs/dht12_manual.pdf), this is the address of register, to which the integer part of measured temperature is stored.
 (The following register contains its decimal part.)
 >
 > | **Register address** | **Description** |
 > | :-: | :-- |